-We will be working on lab exercises from the manual in class.
-You may use a hardcopy or the e-text version.
-You may write your answers on a separate piece of paper.
+We will be working on exercises from the lab manual in class.
 The e-text is not recommended if you want to print a hardcopy due to alignment and other printing errors.
-There is also a reserved copy of the manual in the Hunter Library (Call Number: QC981 .C34 2016) if you want to make copies.
+There is also a reserved copy of the manual in the Hunter Library (Call Number: QC981.C34 2016) if you want to make copies.
 Please note that hard copies of the lab exercises will not be provided in class.
-You must have (purchase/rent/copy) the required materials no later than Sept 1, 2023.
+You must have (purchase/rent/copy) the required materials before the first day of class.